anisurrahman072/React-Native-News-2024/Expo-News/RSC-in-Expo-Router.md

 Here, **RSC** (React Server Components) **has** advanced this concept by directly sending JSX components from the server to the client (web, desktop, or mobile device) to handle user interactions.

-# RSC with Expo Router
+# RSC with Expo Router 💥

-The main goal of Expo Router is to make this server-driven UI interactive for developers.
+The main goal of **Expo Router** is to make this server-driven UI interactive for developers.
 Below, we see three mobile applications that were showcased at the conference.

 1. **ChatGPT 4 App:** It utilizes a server-driven UI with JSON.
 Since JSON is a static UI representation, it does not allow users to interact with the UI (e.g., clicking a button to reveal more data about an image).
 2. **Gemini AI App:** It is the same as the ChatGPT 4 application.